Security

 • So that you have to keep on paying.
 If you stop paying, you no longer have access to the application or data so, once you start, it's almost impossible to go back, thus providing a very attractive income stream for the service provider.

-• In the financial services industry it is to keep you "sticky" - making it hard for you to move your business to an alternative aggregator or group.
+• In the financial services industry, as mentioned above, it is to keep you "sticky" - making it hard for you to move your business to an alternative aggregator or group.

 To illustrate the above points, a Jan 2012 Microsoft newsletter to their reseller partners had an article entitled "Turn the cloud into your next Cash Cow!" and went on to recommend that they "Start milking this opportunity..."!